 added to the process set in motion by ‘Abdu’l-Bahá Himself and carried systematically forward by Shoghi Effendi during his ministry.
 We are now in yet another phase of the majestic unfoldment of this historic scheme designed to ensure that all men are given the opportunity to hear the Message of God for this Day.
 During this latest phase there is probably a greater need for pioneers and travelling teachers than ever before in Bahá’í history.

-In the course of my travels in Asia, Africa, Latin America and the Caribbean and Indian Ocean islands I have met a great number of pioneers and learned to admire their consecration and fortitude in the face of many difficulties and problems.
+In the course of my travels in Asia, Africa, Latin America and the Caribbean and Indian Ocean islands, I have met a great number of pioneers and learned to admire their consecration and fortitude in the face of many difficulties and problems.
 I saw them sometimes run-down, ill, discouraged and disillusioned, and occasionally heart-broken and hopeless, and longed to be able in some way to help them, to lighten their load and cheer them up and perhaps through suggestions make their road a little smoother and assist them to a better understanding of their task and some of the peoples they will live with and teach, for I believe a great many of their hardships, heartaches and problems are caused by their own ignorance and improper orientation to the tasks they have undertaken with so much devotion and enthusiasm.
 That is why this book is such a mixture of quotations, findings, suggestions, recipes and admonitions, and what may appear to be aphorisms and even platitudes!
 Often I wish people would spell things out clearly for me; I have tried here to at least say what I mean in unambiguous language that perchance it may be of help to others.

 Rúhíyyih